chrismacias37/Cpp-Bing-Search/README.md

-# C_bing
+# Cpp_bing
-C library to search the web using Bing
+C++ library to search the web using Bing Cognitive Services This library uses libcurl to retrieve web results.